-The best way to work out which treatments work best is to test them in a study or trial, which relies on the participation of volunteers.
-The volunteers are usually patients with a particular health issue, but sometimes we also need healthy volunteers with no known health issues.
+The best way to work out which treatments work best for you is to test them in a study or trial, which relies on volunteers getting involved.
+The volunteers are usually patients with a particular health issue, but sometimes we also need volunteers with no known health issues.

 Areas of research we are involved with